achiyae/sqe-hw3/Provengo/README.md

 provengo run --show-sessions helloprovengo
 ```
 6. We repeated steps 4-5 until we were satisfied with the result.
 7. We recorded a video of the running tests and added it to the report.
 Since more than one browser session was opened, we recorded the entire screen.
-The link for the video is [here]($$*TODO* write the link$$).
+The link for the video is [https://drive.google.com/file/d/1pvDTEbtHlpSIPKoBy-9btHz0IsDq_J7h/view?usp=sharing]($$*TODO* write the link$$).
 8. We copied the generated graph of the model to a file named [model.pdf](model.pdf) inside this directory (the link should work).

 ### Story files